kudobuilder/kudo/keps/0019-package-api-versioning.md

 - revision `1.1.0` changed in a way that will require them to invest time and resources to adapt

 ```
-kudo install kafka --app-version 3.0.0 --version 1.0.0
+kudo install kafka --app-version 3.0.0 --operator-version 1.0.0
 ```

 #### Install a Kafka operator with a specific operator version

-In the case that the `--version` flag is used to select a specific _operator version_, there could be multiple _app versions_ for this _operator version_.
+In the case that the `--operator-version` flag is used to select a specific _operator version_, there could be multiple _app versions_ for this _operator version_.
 In this case, KUDO will try to order the _app version_ and install the latest one.
-If _app versions_ cannot get ordered the installation will be aborted and the user will be prompted to specify the _app version_ with the `--app-version` flag.
+Because the _app version_ is required to be SemVer, it will always be possible to order these versions.
+In the case that _app version_ isn't set, this is treated like a 'v0.0.0', i.e. it will be treated like the oldest version available.

 ```
-kudo install kafka --version 1.1.0
+kudo install kafka --operator-version 1.1.0
 ```

 Installs `kafka` with app version `3.0.1` and operator version `1.1.0`.